farblos/wpg2dk/README.md

 - `-q -q`: suppress all warnings (or otherwise the more important errors may go unnoticed)

-- `-r`: process the following media directories recursively
+- `-r.`: process the following media directories recursively including any "hidden" directories

 - `<media-directory> ...`: the directories containing the media files